 Paw Pad and Claw Injuries in Cats

-If there’s no stiffness in your cat’s leg, but they are reluctant to put their paw on the floor, they may have injured their paw pad or claw.
-Cats who spend lots of time outdoors are more prone to paw pad injuries.
+If there’s no stiffness in your cat’s leg, but he is reluctant to put his paw on the floor, then he may have injured his paw pad or claw.
+Cats that spend lots of time outdoors are more prone to paw pad injuries.
 These can be caused by:

 - Broken shards of glass or plastic

 - Sharp crumbs of food on the floor

 - Small stones/gravel